Investor RelationsInvestor Relations

 (4) Insider trading and quiet periods

 The Company does not divulge insider information during dialogues with shareholders and investors.
 The Company has established Rules on Internal Information Management and Restriction of Insider Trading and strives to manage insider information.
-The periods from the last day of each quarterly financial period until the announcement of financial results for that period are designated quiet periods and dialogue and information disclosures are restricted during those periods.
+The periods from the end of each quarterly financial period until the announcement of financial results for that period are designated quiet periods and dialogue and information disclosures are restricted during those periods.

 Related Material

-• Corporate Governance Report (720KB)
+• Corporate Governance Report (635KB)